 - Thin wire for attaching or hanging butterflies

-STEP 1: Cut out the butterfly.
-Create a template (free printables above under Supplies Needed) by drawing half of a butterfly on a piece of paper.
-Bend your cardboard so there is a thin strip for the body of the butterfly and two wings on either side.
-The corrugated cardboard makes folding the butterflies easy.
+Step One: Cut out the butterflies.
+Use my free printable templates or create your own.
+Bend a piece of cardboard so there is a thin strip for the body of the butterfly and two wings on either side.
+I found corrugated cardboard was easiest to fold.

 Trace your butterfly wings onto the cardboard on either side of the body.

-Cut the butterfly out with an Exacto knife or box cutter.
+Carefully cut the butterfly out with a craft knife or box cutter.

-STEP 3: Cover the butterfly in aluminum foil.
+Step Three: Cover the butterflies with aluminum foil.
 Start at the center of the butterfly and slowly press the aluminum foil down, smoothing it out in between the glue.
 If you press too hard or go too quickly you may rip the foil.
 Cover the front of the butterfly first and then the back.
 I used glue to hold the foil on to the back, and if there were any spots of cardboard still showing, I glued a little piece of foil to cover it.

-STEP 6: Add antennae!
-Using needle-nose pliers, curl the ends of two pieces of thick wire into antennae.
+Step 6: Add wire antennae to each butterfly.
+Using needle-nose pliers, curl the ends of two pieces of thick wire into an antennae shape.
 Glue them to the back of the butterfly and then cover with a little piece of foil.

 I love the whimsy these butterflies add to our garden!
-I’ll be back tomorrow with the last post of Garden Week!
+View all of my Garden Crafts for more fun ideas!

 So beautiful.
 Great project for our daughter.
 Thank you…..mae